SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 .. syntax-grammar::

-   Grammar of an optional expression
+   Grammar of a chained optional expression

-   optional-expression --> postfix-expression ``?``
+   chained-optional-expression --> postfix-expression ``?``

 ..
 NOTE: The fact that ? must be postfix when it's used for Optional is in "Lexical Structure", under the discussion of left/right binding.

-..
-TODO: Try to re-title.
-It's about chaining of optional operators, not about the optional kind of chaining.